 At the behest of his preceptor Srisailesa, Mamunigal composed a Sanskrit work in adoration of Saint Ramanuja which came to be called ‘Yatiraja Vimsati’ or ‘Twenty Verses on the King of Hermits.’
 This work appears to have been authored during the initial years of the author’s association with Srisailesa and bears close resemblance to the author’s later work in Tamil viz.
 Arthi Prabandham.
 The grandeur of these twenty hymns have also been eulogised by Prativadi Bhayankaram Anna, one of Mamunigal’s eight chief disciples, in his work titled ‘Varavaramuni Satakam’.
 The importance of work is highlighted by the fact that chanting its verses forms an integral part of daily worship in Srivaishnavite households.

 Arthi Prabandham is said to be Manavala Mamunigal’s swansong before he attained Srivaikuntam.
-He authored this prabandham solely for salvation-seekers, who, when caught in the quagmire of samsaric afflictions, find themselves unsuitable for performing jnana yoga, karma yoga, bhakti or saranagati.
-This work comprises verses that are in the form of dialogues, instructions or mere informational content.
+He authored this prabandham solely for salvation-seekers, who, when caught in the quagmire of samsaric afflictions, find themselves unsuitable for performing any of jnana yoga, karma yoga, bhakti or sharanagati.
+This work comprises verses that are in the form of dialogues, instructions and informational content.
 In some verses, we see Mamunigal talking to his own mind and in other verses, experiencing alternating fits of love and pain, he seems to be engaging in a conversation with Ramanuja.
-By projecting himself as a jivatma caught in the web of samsaric afflictions, Mamunigal, through this prabandham, immediately strikes a chord with his audience.
-He prescribes to them the secret (i.e. singing the holy names of Ramanujacharya) that will help them sever connections with samsara and attain an everlasting place in Srivaikuntam.
-In addition, the author makes passing references to the following topics in this prabandham: i) The pitstops a soul encounters, as it takes the archiradi route to end the repeated cycles of birth and death; ii) The scholarly might of Ramanuja that established the supremacy of Visistadvaita Vedanta by defeating the Advaitins, Buddhists, Jains and the preceptors of other religions; iii) Srivaishnava Lakshana – the dos and don’ts for a spiritual aspirant.